 Additionally, applicants with appropriate research proposals will be considered for an AQM (Advanced Quantitative Methods) studentship.

-The ESRC award funding packages depend on eligibility criteria that are explained on the ESRC DTP website FAQ page.
+The ESRC award funding packages depend on eligibility criteria that are explained on the Grand Union DTP website FAQ page.

-We will notify you if you have been nominated for ESRC funding and formal notification, if your nomination is successful will come from the Social Sciences Division at a later date.
+We will notify you if you have been nominated for ESRC funding and formal notification, if your nomination is successful, will come from the Grand Union DTP at a later date.

 Funding for your graduate studies